lbriais/stacked_config/README.md

 __If you're looking for a complete solution for your command line scripts, including some logging features, then you are probably looking for the [easy_app_helper Gem][EAH], which is itself internally relying on [stacked_config][SC].__

+Version 1.x introduces some minor non compatibilities with previous versions.
+Check [below]() for more info.

 ## Installation